Rich Hill: St. Louis Cardinals

 On January 26, 2010, Hill signed a minor league contract with the St. Louis Cardinals with an invitation to spring training.
-General Manager John Mozeliak said that Hill had recovered from his surgery and was expected to compete for the fifth starter job.
-Hill struggled in spring training, which was frustrating for him; he was beaten out by Jaime García in the battle for the fifth starter spot.
+General manager John Mozeliak said that Hill had recovered from his surgery and was expected to compete for the fifth starter job.
+Hill struggled in spring training, which was frustrating for him.
+He was beaten out by Jaime García in the battle for a spot in the rotation.

-Hill was assigned to the Triple-A Memphis Redbirds, where he had a 4–3 record in 23 games (46 IP) to go with a 4.30 ERA and 47 strikeouts.
+Hill was assigned to the Triple-A Memphis Redbirds, where he had a 4–3 record in 23 games with a 4.30 ERA and 47 strikeouts in 46 innings.
 He only made four starts, and was instead used primarily out of the bullpen for the first time in his career.
-In June of that year, he opted out of his contract with St. Louis.
+On June 30, he opted out of his contract with St. Louis and became a free agent.